John Gieng, PhD

 - X-Ray Bone Densitometry (DXA) Technician, since 2018

-- To study the nutritional value, implementation, access, and efficacy of sustainable foods and systems.
+- Evaluating the nutritional quality of sustainable foods and their impact on health.